BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

  ## CONCLUSION

- The FIFA 2021 raw dataset was very messy, the data cleaning process was daunting intially but it eventually became interesting.The dataset has be normalised and transformed and it is ready for analysis.
-Joining the data cleaning challenge was a nice learning curve for me, I am looking foward to the data analysis and visualization part of this project.
+ The FIFA 2021 raw dataset was very messy, the data cleaning process was initially daunting but eventually became interesting.
+The dataset has been normalized and transformed and it is ready for analysis.
+Joining the data cleaning challenge was a nice learning curve for me, I am looking forward to the data analysis and visualization part of this project.
  Thank you for reading, your feedback and recommendations are highly welcomed.
 Feel free to connect with me on [Linkedin](www.linkedin.com/in/ogunjimi-bukola) and [Twitter](https://twitter.com/Oluwabukola0).